ryuheechul/taste-crossplane/docs/why-not-terraform.md

     dw -.- pa
 ```

-### How about Kubernetes Operator pattern approach?
+### How About Kubernetes Operator Pattern Approach?

 One of the important aspects of how Kubernetes working to me is about its continous reconciliation.
 You create a manifest, and Kubernetes try to reconcile that to a realilty and let you know the result via Events and status.